 - Results of the #VogueCouchCouture Challenge See more entries in this Vogue article!

 I knew it.
 The fashion pundits at Vogue must be hanging out in the sewing community.
 They have never shown an interest (on purpose or they were totally unaware) in the fact that their readers and online followers might include seamstresses and “crafters.
 Remember two posts ago?
 I shared Vogue’s DIY challenge to all who wanted to recreate a look from the Haute Couture – any season – the #VogueCouchCouture.
 Results are in, and impressive in some entries and purposefully hilarious in others.
 Go take a look at the full Vogue article.
-Pictured above is Heidi Klume in her entry, and two talented seamstress/crafters.
+Pictured in the topmost picture is Heidi Klum in her entry, and two talented seamstress/crafters.